-The Trouée d’Arenberg or Arenberg Trench is a stretch of road in Northern France.
+The Arenberg Forest or Trouée d’Arenberg in French is a stretch of road in Northern France.
 It’s famous for its brutal cobbles and for forming the crunch point in the men’s Paris Roubaix race.
 A dead-straight line through the Arenberg forest, riders hit the first cobbles at huge speed after an almighty battle for positioning to be near the front going into it.
 Because of its location, it is also known as the Arenberg Trench too.

 The Trouée d’Arenberg was first laid during Napoleon’s rule but it only made its first introduction to Paris – Roubaix in 1968.
 Discovered’ by the 1962 World Champion Jean Stablinski, he had worked in the mine that runs alongside the Arenberg.
 Stablinski famously said that he was the only rider to have raced over the Arenberg and worked underneath it.
 There’s now a memorial to Jean Stablinski at the village end of the trench.

 The Trouée d’Arenberg was removed from the parcours of Paris – Roubaix between 1974 and 1983.
 However, it’s been pretty much ever-present since then.
 The only time it hasn’t been used was in 2005 and safety measures were put in for its restoration to the route in 2006.

 There are many iconic views of the Arenberg trench.
 Its long straight path through the forest into the distance gives viewers the feeling of cycling between two immensely high green walls.
 The old railway bridge to the mine is the only man-made object overhead the cobbles.
 Its industrial construction seems to lend itself to black and white photos.
 The contrast gives any picture another stand-out feature.